IHY-aic/Daily-reflection/README.md

    ```

 3. Replace the placeholder values in `firebaseConfig.js` with your Firebase project's configuration (API key, auth domain, etc.).
 4. Keep `firebaseConfig.js` out of version control – it is already listed in `.gitignore` so your credentials stay private.
+If you accidentally commit a secret, **delete it from the repo and rotate the key**.

+If you want to use Gemini-powered AI feedback during development, also set `geminiApiKey` in `firebaseConfig.js` or provide a `GEMINI_API_KEY` environment secret at deploy time.
+Never commit the actual Gemini API key to Git.

 ## Running